-Teachers College is a graduate school.
-To be eligible for admission to any/all programs, applicants must hold, or be in the process of obtaining, a baccalaureate degree from a regionally accredited institution as recognized by the US Department of Education.
-International applicants must hold, or be in the process of obtaining, the equivalent of a U.S. baccalaureate degree.
+Teachers College is a graduate school of education.
+To be eligible for admission to any/all programs, applicants must hold, or be in the process of obtaining, a baccalaureate degree from a regionally accredited institution as recognized by the U.S. Department of Education.
+International applicants must hold, or be in the process of obtaining, the equivalent of a 120-credit U.S. baccalaureate degree.

 Teachers College admits students for Spring, Summer, and Fall entry.
 However, not all programs or degree levels are available for all entry terms.
-The application for admission opens each year in early September for the following Spring, Summer, and Fall entry terms.
-Applicants may apply to only one program per term (Summer, Fall, and Spring).
+The application for degree admission opens each year in early September for the following Spring, Summer, and Fall entry terms.
+Applicants may only have one active application at a time, and may only apply to one degree program per Spring term and one degree program per Summer/Fall term.